envisioning/vocab/vocab/CoT (Chain of Thought).md

 ---
-title: "Chain of Thought"
+title: CoT (Chain of Thought)
-summary: "Reasoning method employed in AI that mimics human-like thought processes to solve complex problems by breaking them down into a series of simpler, interconnected steps."
+summary: Reasoning method employed in AI that mimics human-like thought processes to solve complex problems by breaking them down into a series of simpler, interconnected steps.
 ---
 Chain of Thought reasoning is significant because it represents a shift towards more transparent and interpretable AI systems, facilitating complex problem-solving by sequentially processing through intermediary steps, much like how humans tackle difficult questions.
 This approach is particularly relevant in natural language processing (NLP) and machine learning models, where it enhances the ability to understand, generate, and evaluate complex sequences of ideas or actions.
 By articulating intermediate steps towards a solution, Chain of Thought reasoning helps in debugging and improving model performance, offering insights into the model's thought process, and making AI decisions more understandable to humans.
 Its applications span a wide range of tasks, including mathematical problem solving, commonsense reasoning, and multi-step question answering.